ALL

 • Check your blood pressure, pulse, and temperature.

-• Put a monitor on your belly for at least 20 minutes to make sure all is well with your baby.
+• Put a monitor on your belly to monitor your baby's heart for at least 20 minutes to make sure all is well with your baby.

 • Do a vaginal exam to check your cervix and the baby’s position.
-An ultrasound of your baby may be done.
+An ultrasound may be done.

-• Put the insert in the back of your vagina and tuck the strings just inside your vagina.
+• Put the insert into the back of your vagina and tuck the strings just inside your vagina.

 After the insert has been put in, your doctor, nurse, or midwife will monitor you for at least 1 hour.
 After that, you may be able to go home or you may be asked to stay longer.
 If you are able to go home, you will be told when you need to come back.